oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Expanded text around when `redirect_uri` parameter is required in the authorization request
 * Changed "permissions" to "privileges" in refresh token section for consistency
 * Consolidated authorization code flow security considerations
+* Clarified authorization code reuse - an authorization code can only obtain an access token once

 -09